 Managing Compensation Risk.
-The Committee annually reviews whether our executive compensation policies and practices (as well as those that apply to our employees generally) are reasonable and appropriate and/or create risks that are reasonably likely to have a material adverse effect on the Company.
+The Committee annually reviews whether our executive compensation policies and practices (as well as those that apply to our employees generally) are appropriate and whether they create risks or misalignments that are reasonably likely to have a material adverse effect on the Company.